Bias-inducing geometries: an exactly solvable data model with fairness implications

 \begin{remark} Even when $q_T=1$ and the task is solvable (i.e. the classifier can learn the input-output mapping), the trained model can still be biased. \end{remark}

-This is shown in the two panels on the right of Fig.~\ref{fig:diagrams_two_teachers}, where a large high-bias region (DI$<80$\%) exists.
-In particular, the third panel shows the cause of this effect in the presence of a non-zero group-label correlation $m_\pm$, and in the fourth panel we see how this effect is more pronounced in the data-scarse regime.
+This is shown in Fig.~\ref{fig:results_uneven}B, where a large high-bias region (DI$<80$\%) exists.
+In particular, the lower-left panel shows the cause of this effect in the presence of a non-zero group-label correlation $m_T^\pm$, and in the lower-right panel we see how this effect is more pronounced in the data-scarce regime.
 In all four panels, as $\rho$ reaches $0.5$, the two sub-populations become equally represented and the classifier achieves the same accuracy for both.